top of page

 • How do we feel when we give a great compliment? - Iterate the science of wellbeing for tamariki - it’s good to get compliments, but feels great to give them too!
 Everyone wins!

-• Ask tamariki to think about “I ams” - that is, things we can’t change - our eye colour, our ethnicity… so while it’s cool to receive compliments on these things, they’re not as powerful as the “I cans…”
+• Ask tamariki to think about their “I am…” - these are the attributes that we have within us that are always there, they are part of what makes us who we are - our eye colour, our ethnicity, our height.
+While it can definitely be cool to receive compliments on these things, they’re not as powerful as the “I cans”…

-• Kōrero with tamariki about the “I cans” which are the skills and talents we can work on, can improve, can change - these are the meaningful compliments that make the difference in us continuing and improving what we know, do and try.
+• Kōrero with tamariki about the “I cans” which are the personal attributes we can always work on, can continue to improve, can grow and change - these are the meaningful compliments and can make a difference in us continuing and improving what we know, do, and try.

 • The “I cans” are the deeper-level compliments we want to focus on.

-• You’re working really hard on that picture, I really like the way you…
+• You’re working really hard on that painting, I really like the way you're showing your perseverance (I can show perseverance)

-• You were brave today when you helped out with … Good for you.
+• You were brave today when you helped out with your friend who was super upset (I can be brave and I can be helpful)

-Then the easy part - playing Compliment Circle
+And the easy part - playing Compliment Circle!

 Ask tamariki to be mindful for a moment to feel anything that comes with their compliments (both giving and receiving) before moving on to the day or saying haere rā.

-You might use Compliment Circle as part of your mornings together or as an ending to your day.
 Check in as you need to to make sure the compliments are remaining authentic.
-Revisit the lowdown on compliments, if needed - we can all go a little stale sometimes
+Revisit the lowdown on compliments, if needed.

 Kaiako card